daniel-grabczewski/daniel-grabczewski.github.io/_projects/bargain-alert.md

     is a chance to grow, innovate, and refine my craft.
 And Bargain Alert is no exception!

     '
-  image: /assets/images/bargain-hunter-project/stack-diagram.svg
+  image: /assets/images/bargain-alert-project/stack-diagram.svg
-  caption: Architecture diagram for Bargain Hunter's technologies
+  caption: Architecture diagram for Bargain Alert's technologies
 choice_of_technologies:
   overview: 'Selecting the right tech stack for Bargain Alert was a meticulous process,
     grounded in research and careful consideration of the app''s requirements.
 Each